R.W. Corns Building #317

 Bishop ACCESS will help you increase awareness of your challenges both inside and out of the classroom, enhance your executive functioning and study skills, learn about other campus resources and using them in a timely manner, and develop self-advocacy and decision-making skills.

 As early as possible once you are admitted to Ohio Wesleyan.
 We will continue accepting applications until all available spots are full.
-However, the priority application deadline is May 3, 2019.

 The program fees will be applied to your Ohio Wesleyan Bursar's account and can be paid with your other university fees.